 Traditionally, the first dance kicks off the dancing portion of the reception.
 So, most couples save the first dance until after the meal has been completed.
 This way, the dining portion of the evening has a more leisurely, relaxed pace; then, once everyone is done eating, you hit the dance floor for your first dance, which instantly shifts the mood into a higher gear.
 This also signals to your guests that it's time for them to get out of their seats and celebrate with you on the dance floor.

 The only caveat with having the first dance at the start of the reception is that you take away that signal to guests that the evening is segueing from dinner to dancing.
 However, an easy solution is to use the father-daughter and/or mother-son dances to kick off the dancing portion of the night.
-The parent dances will help focus attention onto the dance floor and get the party started.
+The parent dances will help focus attention on the dance floor and get the party started.

-After Cutting the Cake
+After the Cake Cutting

-Follow up the momentum of cutting the cake with your first dance.
+Follow up on the momentum of cutting the cake with your first dance.
 Most guests will already be gathered around you and your partner, so it's a natural transition.
 Plus, it's custom to cut the cake after dinner so people will be energized and ready to continue celebrating by hitting the dance floor afterward.
 Just remember to wipe off your face before the big moment if smashing the wedding cake is your thing.